LocalDigitalChatbots/localdigitalchatbots.github.io/_posts/2019-01-30-getting-agile.md

 We've just finished 3 days of Agile for Teams training with the [GDS Academy]() in London.
 For the nine of us attending, the journey distances varied quite a bit (as did the quality of the hotels we stayed at, apparently).

 This training was set up for us by the Local Digital Collaboration Unit as part of our funded project status.
-We also had our excellent project lead, Adam Thoulass, sitting in to provide wise counsel.
+We also had our excellent project lead, [Adam Thoulass](https://twitter.com/AdamThoulass), sitting in to provide counsel using his Beard of Wisdom.

 For anyone in doubt, having your team in one place learning the same things together is a fantastic way to get to know each other and apply the learning to the practical aspects of your project.